wilsonwang371/goat/README.md

 ## Contributions

-If you are interested in this project, please contact me.
+If you are interested in this project and want to contribute, please contact me.